-BMPs Measurable Goals Public Involvement/Participation Program 1.a.
+BMPs Measurable Goals

+1. Public Involvement/Participation Program 1.a.
 Develop a public involvement/participation program.
 Describe the program in the SWMP and submit the program to EPD for review and approval in accordance with Part 3.2.2 of this permit.
 The Public Involvement/Participation Program must include the minimum number of BMPs detailed in Part 4.2.2 and include BMPs chosen from the list in Table 4.2.2(a), BMP 1.a. or other BMPs approved by EPD.

-- 1.b.
+1.b.
 Implement the public involvement/participation program in accordance with the implementation schedule specified for each BMP in the SWMP.
 The measurable goal must be specified for each BMP.
-Each BMP must be executed at least annually. - 1.c.
-Details on the implementation of each BMP, including the status of implementation and documentation of any activities performed during the reporting period, must be provided in each annual report.
+Each BMP must be executed at least annually.
+1.c.
+Details on the implementation of each BMP, including the status of implementation and documentation

+must be provided in each annual report.